1015 Walnut Street

 Additional scoring/analyses are also available to insure accuracy and consistency in group comparison analysis and additional demographic parameters.

 Norm tables and cut off scores are typically calculated using data collected from representative samples at the national level.
 We are hopeful that in the future we will be able to develop national norm tables and determine cut off scores.
 At the present time, we recommend that the score distribution for your sample be examined.
 Low scorers can be identified at the lower tail of the score distribution by using standard deviation units below the mean score, or a certain percent of low scores on the score distribution.
+Please note that if your sample includes osteopathic medical students, norms have been established and we would be glad to share them with you.

 For further information, please see the following bibliograpy collections: